 President Lincoln, had no legal power to single-handedly terminate the institution of slavery.
 Congress proposed the 13th Amendment to the Constitution, abolishing slavery, on February 1, 1865, and ratified it on December 6, 1865.

 Communities nationwide have adopted JUNETEENTH as an occasion to celebrate African American culture and traditions, and as an opportunity to acknowledge contributions African Americans have made to the fabric of America.
-Events like Chinese New Year, Cinco de Mayo, and JUNETEENTH, celebrate diversity, and unify our nation when we celebrate together.
+Cultural events like JUNETEENTH, celebrate diversity, and unify our nation when we all celebrate together.